Matomo, formerly known as Piwik, was founded in 2007 and has long been the most well known open-source alternative to Google Analytics.

 - Sign up for a free Plausible trial

-Plausible vs Matomo comparison: What are the differences?
+Plausible vs Matomo comparison: What are the similarities?

 In our post on why we believe Plausible is a great Google Analytics alternative, we listed several ways in which Plausible Analytics and Google Analytics differ from one another.